OlgaTorok/Generative-Design/1_Colour/Chapter_02/README.md

 [Colour](../)

-# 2. Draw color spectrum using the mouse
+# 2. Draw colour spectrum using the mouse

+In this sketch, the mouse is used to create a spectrum of colours in a grid.

 ## Step 1